This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 A limitation period of six years applies to civil contraventions but there is no limitation period for criminal contraventions.

-Given the recent introduction of the criminal cartel offences and parallel civil penalty provisions, the ACCC has issued guidelines as to how it will conduct cartel investigations, as well as a guide for consumers.
-The Guidelines set out the basis on which it will determine matters to be ‘serious’ cartel conduct appropriate for criminal investigation, and supplement the Memorandum of Understanding between the ACCC and the DPP.
+Given the recent introduction of the criminal cartel offences and parallel civil penalty provisions, the ACCC has issued guidelines as to how it will conduct cartel investigations, as well as guides for consumers and businesses.
+The guidelines set out the basis on which it will determine matters to be ‘serious’ cartel conduct appropriate for criminal investigation, and supplement the Memorandum of Understanding between the ACCC and the DPP.

 There are differences in the penalties that may be imposed under the two regimes.
 Under both the civil and criminal regimes corporations face maximum fines and pecuniary penalties of the greater of: